diegoami/DA_yelp_sentiment_analysis/README.md

 ### RESULT

-I trained a model using 1m reviews, using 80% for training and 20% for test.
+I trained a model using 1m reviews, using 80% of the samples for training and 20% for test.
 It is available at https://s3.eu-central-1.amazonaws.com/diegoamicabile-yelp/review.pipeline-1000000

-The target variable is the stars given during the review (from 1 to 5).
+The target variable is the amount of stars given during the review (from 1 to 5).
 The model predicts this value (from 1 to 5) and is therefore a regression.

 For this model, the MSE is the following